MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 exceeds the max-players value (false, default), or whether the player count on just the local server exceeds the max-players value (true).

-`checkChunkLightingOnLoad`
-Disabling this can cause lighting issues when generating chunks, but for pre-generated worlds, disabling this can significantly reduce the number of chunks being saved unnecessarily.

 `syncPermissions`
 Whether to sync player permissions between servers.
 This can be quite resource intensive at higher player counts, and can be disabled if you do not use